 MINT Project: Multifunctional Immunocompatible NanoTheranostics to modulate tumor microenvironment and improve treatment monitoring: A double blow to pancreatic cancer

-On september 1st, Sugata Barui will join our laboratory with a Marie Curie-Sklodowska Individual Fellowship, to focus on multifunctional nanotheranostics against pancreatic cancer within the MINT project.
+On september 1st, Sugata Barui has joined our laboratory with a Marie Curie-Sklodowska Individual Fellowship, to focus on multifunctional nanotheranostics against pancreatic cancer within the MINT project.

 Different nanomaterials have been developed so far in particular against cancer, but very little attention has been paid to their potential immunogenicity, to their final destiny, as well as to the importance of zero-delivery in unwanted places.
 Thus, there is still a huge disproportion between the present nanomedicine tools and the clinical requirements.
 The ambitious purpose of the MINT project is to develop a theranostic (able to deliver a therapy and make a diagnosis at the same time) and immunocompatible tumor targeted nanoconstruct with enhanced drug delivery capabilities to cancer cells.
 The nanoconstruct will act by disturbing the microenvironment supporting the pancreatic cancer, one of the most lethal human malignancies.
 It can also work as magnetic resonance contrast agent to be probed for treatment monitoring.